EwartM/ewartm.github.io/add-rf-guice.md

 #### [](#header-2)'Users' Server POJO and Client Proxy

-With Request Factory we create a POJO on the server and corresponding Proxy on the client
+With RequestFactory we create a POJO on the server and corresponding Proxy on the client

 Create a New > Java class called 'User' in the com.example.app.server.domain folder
 ```java